THE CRUCIFIXION OF WHO?

 We must not lose sight, however, of the process of spiritual things in our mortal bodies.
 Jesus did not die before the proper time.
 By the time He rode into Jerusalem to die, He had finished His course, the process was coming to a close, and it was time for His death.
 If He had gone to the cross at birth, at the age of twelve, twenty-one, or even at the mature age of thirty the purpose of God would have been aborted.
 Very little would have come of it.
 We, likewise, should also be patient and wait for the time of the end.

-It would do us good to remember, "Sufficient unto the day is the evil thereof" (Matt 6:34).
+It would do us good to remember, "Sufficient unto the day is the evil thereof" (Matthew 6:34).
 There is the right amount of evil for whatever is necessary for our growth.
 We cant speed it along by subjecting the new man to the cross before it is time, and beating the old man shall do less.

 I DIE DAILY